nadethoughts/Aetheria/World/Characters/Gald.md

 ### Rivals/Enemies
 - **Community Members**: Gald is generally at odds with many in the community, holding them partly responsible for the loss of his friends and his bitterness towards his father’s decision.

+# GM Notes

+### Worldview
+Gald is cynical and disillusioned, especially after the Flaming Retribution and the loss of his Orc friends.
+He harbors resentment towards those he perceives as responsible for the community’s troubles and is deeply mistrustful of outsiders.
+Despite his bitterness, he maintains a strong sense of loyalty to his remaining family.

+## Goals and Aspirations
+Gald seeks to survive and protect his sister, [Angel](Angel.md), whom he deeply cares for despite his overall bitterness.
+He is driven by a desire to prove his strength and independence, though he struggles with his anger and resentment.

 ## Fears and Phobias
 Gald fears losing his sister, [Angel](Angel.md), the last remaining family member he truly cares for.
 He also harbors a deep-seated fear of being betrayed or abandoned, fueling his distrust of others.